ShuxinYang111/oysterworkflow/README.md

 OysterWorkflow captures real computer work and turns messy signals, decisions, and actions into reusable experience for autonomous agents.

-The current release focuses on reviewable OpenClaw skills today: record evidence, review candidate workflows, validate the draft, and install only the capability you trust.
-The broader direction is an experience layer for AI work: capture what happened, extract the pattern, and give future agents a memory of how work succeeds.
+The current release focuses on reviewable AI skills today: record evidence, review candidate workflows, validate the draft, and install only the capability you trust.
+The broader direction is an experience layer for AI work: capture what happened, extract the pattern, and give future agents an experience layer of how work succeeds.

-This public repository is the release home for OysterWorkflow.
-It is intended for downloads, release notes, screenshots, product documentation, issue tracking, and the official website link.
-The source code for OysterWorkflow is currently private in this release.

 ## Why It Matters